Content Marketing With WordPress – User-Generated Content

 One of the main issues with focusing all of your content marketing efforts exclusively on social networks is that they own (or at least control) your content, not you.
 All of the user-generated content on Facebook helps Facebook grow.
 You benefit too, but you are ultimately building someone else’s asset.

-With a self-hosted WordPress site installed on your domain, all of the content generated on your site ends up helping to build your asset, not someone else’s.
+With a self-hosted WordPress site installed on your domain, all of the content generated on your site contributes to building your asset, not someone else’s.

 The optimal way to benefit with content (self-generated or user-generated), therefore, is to: